Why adopt a rescue horse?

 By adopting a rescue you will be giving a wonderful new life to an animal that needs a loving home and providing routine and reassurance to them.
 It also frees up a space for us to take another pony from a potentially dire situation, to keep saving horses we must keep rehoming the ones in our care.

 Whats “wrong” with Rescues?

-We will always be 100% honest to the best of our knowledge, about a horses temperment and past health issues (something you cannot always rely on when buying a horse!).
-And of course if for any reason you find it isn’t working out we will of course take the horse back.
+We will always be 100% honest to the best of our knowledge, about a horses temperament and past health issues (something you cannot always rely on when buying a horse!).
+And of course if for any reason you find it isn’t working out we will take the horse back.

 What should you consider before adopting?

 - Is it a companion or riding pony/horse you are looking for?